tillson/git-hound/README.md

 ## Features

 * GitHub/Gist code searching.
 This enables GitHound to locate sensitive information exposed across all of GitHub, uploaded by any user.
-* Generic API key detection using pattern matching, context, and [Shannon entropy](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>).
+* Generic API key detection using pattern matching, context, [Shannon entropy](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>), and other heuristics
-* Commit history digging to find improperly deleted sensitive information (for repositories with <6 stars)..
+* Commit history digging to find improperly deleted sensitive information (for repositories with <6 stars)
-* Scoring system to emphasize confident results, filter out common false positives, and to optimize intensive repo digging.
+* Scoring system to emphasize confident results, filter out common false positives, and to optimize intensive repo digging
 * Base64 detection and decoding
-* Options to build GitHound into your workflow, like custom regexes and results-only output mode.
+* Options to build GitHound into your workflow, like custom regexes and results-only output mode

 ## Usage